adirofir123/Network-Traffic-Analysis/README.md

 ## 📌 **Project Overview**
 This project focuses on analyzing network traffic to identify application usage patterns, even when traffic is encrypted or anonymized.
-We extract key traffic features from PCAP files, visualize network behaviors, and build machine learning models to classify traffic flows by application type.
+We extract key traffic features from PCAP/PCAPNG files, visualize network behaviors, and build machine learning models to classify traffic flows by application type.

 ---